vis-kid/octopress_drafts_previewer/source/_posts/2015-10-12-Factory-Girl-Guide-01.markdown

 ### Attention!

 For the newbies among you, beware that the **RSpec.configure** block will already be there—buried under some amount of comments.
-You can also do the same setup in a separate file like **spec/support/factory_girl.rb**.
+You can also do the same setup in a separate file of your own—like **spec/support/factory_girl.rb**.
 In that case you will have to add the whole config block yourself of course.

-The same configuration works if you are using:
+The same configuration works if you are using other libraries for testing:

 + Test::Unit
 + Cucumber